atabegruslan/Others/DB/db.md

 Index All Columns Used in 'where', 'order by', and 'group by' Clauses

+Index make selection faster but modifications/DML operations slower.

+For selection: clustered index is the fastest, non clustered index can be even worse than no index.

+Don't have unused indexes lying around.

 ## Optimize Like Statements With Union Clause

 If the `OR`s in the `WHERE` clause are too much or too complicated, the optimizer could incorrectly choose a full table scan to retrieve a record.